How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

 Having established that an aquarium filter is an essential piece of equipment that reduces the amount of maintenance you need to do, and provides some level of protection against mishaps, the decision now is to decide which one best suits your setup.

 Goldfish are messy bottom feeders, producing a lot of waste.
-Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out every two weeks.
+Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out too often.

-An aquarium filter well suited to a setup shouldn’t need cleaning out more than two or three times a year.
+An aquarium filter well suited to a setup shouldn’t need cleaning out more than three or four times a year.

 You can never over filter an aquarium but you can certainly under filter one.